50 PARKS IN STAPLETON – listed alphabetically for your convenience

-DOG PARK – East 29th Avenue Neighborhood – Three-acre off leash park.
+DOG PARK – South End Neighborhood – Three-acre off leash dog park.

 F-18 PARKS A B C D – Central Park North Neighborhood – Gathering spaces inspired by elegant, formal parks found in Savannah, Georgia.

 FALL PARK – Eastbridge Neighborhoods – Lookout across Westerly Creek from a shady pergola.
-Here, maple trees (and a mix of foliage) blaze with the colors of autumn.
+Here, maple trees (and a mix of foliage) blaze with the colors of autumn in Denver.

 FRED THOMAS PARK – East 29th Avenue Neighborhood – Whatever you play you can probably play it here.
 Basketball, tennis and sand volleyball courts.
 Football, soccer, baseball and softball fields.
 Plus a playground and bike path.
 After the game, relax at the picnic tables, park benches or in the pavilion.
 (Managed by the City of Denver)